Excursions

 Explore on your own!

-Telluride Sleighs and Wagons offers enchanting horse-drawn sleigh rides through the scenic Aldasoro Ranch in Telluride, Colorado.
+Telluride Sleighs and Wagons offers horse-drawn sleigh rides through the scenic Aldasoro Ranch in Telluride, CO.
 Run by descendants of local sheep ranchers, their tours blend rustic charm with history.
-Guests can enjoy cozy blankets, campfires, and Basque-inspired meals during private dinner rides or sunset wagon tours, depending on the season.
-Known for its exclusive setting, the experience offers a perfect mix of romance and adventure, making it ideal for families, couples, or private groups.
+Guests can enjoy local hospitality and Basque-inspired meals during private dinner rides or sunset wagon tours, depending on the season.

 Head to the Madeline Hotel & Residences in Mountain Village, which has a scenic outdoor ice rink.
-The rink offers open skate sessions, rentals, and occasional events, making it an enjoyable activity for visitors of all ages.
+The rink offers open skate sessions, rentals, and occasional events, making it an enjoyable activity for visitors.

 Take a scenic gondola ride offering breathtaking views of the San Juan Mountains.
 This free ride connects Telluride with Mountain Village and operates until midnight, providing both daytime panoramas and nighttime stargazing opportunities.

-After a day of winter activities, relax at the Orvis or Ouray Hot Springs, both located within driving distance of Telluride.
-Soaking in these natural hot springs is a perfect way to ease sore muscles while enjoying mountain view.
+After a day of winter activities, relax at the Orvis or Ouray Outdoor Hot Springs, both located within driving distance of Ridgway.
+Soaking in these natural hot springs is a perfect way to ease sore muscles.

 Stop by the Telluride Brewing Company to sample award-winning craft beers such as the Face Down Brown and Whacked Out Wheat.
 It’s a great way to unwind after outdoor adventures and enjoy some local flavors.